-Small kitchen wall area, flexible tile options and the opportunity to create a one-of-a-kind design increase your choices — what more do you need for a successful kitchen update?
+Small kitchen wall area, flexible tile options, and the opportunity to create a one-of-a-kind design increase your choices — what more do you need for a successful kitchen update?
 Your options with ceramic and porcelain wall tiles for the kitchen backsplash are nearly unlimited.
 A variety of custom or pre-determined designs can create a unique look for your kitchen.
-When looking for perfect ceramic and porcelain tile for kitchen backsplashes, take a look into our beautiful tile product selection.
+When looking for the perfect ceramic and porcelain tile for kitchen backsplashes, take a look at our beautiful tile product selection.
 We provide gorgeous options both in earth tones and vibrant, modern colors that will pop.

 When is Backsplash Tile Installed?